TuLinhGIAN/invoice_ocr/README.md

 # Vietnamese Invoice OCR System

 A complete system for Vietnamese invoice OCR processing with FastAPI backend.
-This project is for educational purpose only.
+This project is a part of ending the foundation software engineering for data science and is for educational purpose only.
+Demo of Application is in the link: https://drive.google.com/file/d/1wkrmwoWA7wY-C5KXJQ40kbrkg1i1LzkO/view?usp=sharing
 ## Features

 - **OCR Processing**: Extract text from Vietnamese invoices using Marker OCR